 - Raspberry and blackberry canes plus rhubarb crowns can also be planted out if the soil isn’t frozen or waterlogged

 - Leeks, Parsnips, Kale, Carrots, Swede, Cabbage

-Cold weather may limit time in the garden this month, but there are still a few enjoyable jobs you can do if the opportunity presents itself.
+Cold weather may limit time in the February garden, but there are still a few enjoyable jobs you can do if the opportunity presents itself.

 - Deadhead winter bedding, such as pansies, cyclamen and violas to encourage prolonged flowering

 - Prune Wisteria, cutting back any side shoots that have emerged over summer

 - In late February, prune summer-flowering Clematis varieties

 - Prune winter-flowering shrubs that have finished flowering – like winter-flowering Jasmine

 - Prune evergreen hedges and tidy any overgrown deciduous hedges